deconvolution-polimi/convolution/README.md

 Class: Specific class to manage stacks: open, visualize and save them

-To do list: - study how to manage image directly on github
+TO-DO LIST: - study how to manage image directly on github